 Miljenko and Dobrila’s story is the Croatian version of Romeo & Juliet.
-The young couple met in the late 17th century on a beach by a castle where they fell instantly love.
+The young couple met in the late 17th century on a beach by a castle, where they fell instantly in love.

 Dobrila was born into the noble Vitturi family, while Miljenko to the Rušinić family.
 The two families were at war, and once the love affair was discovered, a plan was put in place to keep them separated.

-You can visit the Castle of the Vitturi, now the city museum and Castle Rušinić, which are still standing and are in wonderful condition for buildings erected in the 15th and 16 century. (see below for details)
+You can visit the Castle of the Vitturi, now the city museum, and Castle Rušinić, which are still standing and are in superb condition for buildings erected in the 15th and 16 centuries. (see below for details)

 Desperate to keep the couple apart, a young Miljenko was shipped off by his parents to live in Venice.
-While a sad and lonely Dobrila was kept under the watchful eyes of her parents.
-Dobrila’s father, Radoslav was so intent on keeping the pair apart that he arranged a marriage between Dobrila and Družimir, another nobleman from Trogir, a town further north of Kaštel Lukšić.
+At the same time, a sad and lonely Dobrila was kept under her parents’ watchful eyes.
+Dobrila’s father, Radoslav, was so intent on keeping the pair apart that he arranged a marriage between Dobrila and Družimir, another nobleman from Trogir, a town further north of Kaštel Lukšić.

 Furious at the shame brought on by Miljenko’s actions, Radoslav sent Dobrila to the convent of St. Nikola in Trogir & ordered Miljenko to be killed.
 Not one to give in and desperate to find his lover, Miljenko got in contact with Dobrila’s once infant nurse, and through her, he passed messages to Dobrila.
 A plan was set in place for Miljenko to disguise himself as a monk, rescue Dobrila and for the lovers to meet and once again be in each other arms.

-Once Miljenko and Dobrila were reunited, Radoslav wanted to avoid anymore shame to his noble family and offered a reconciliation to Miljenko’s father.
-The two families reconciled, and then sent word for the disobedient lovers to return to Kaštel Lukšić and be wed.
+Once Miljenko and Dobrila were reunited, Radoslav wanted to avoid any more shame to his noble family and offered reconciliation to Miljenko’s father.
+The two families reconciled and then sent word for the disobedient lovers to return to Kaštel Lukšić and be wed.

 In August 1690, they were finally wed.
-After a huge feast, Dobrila’s father was engulfed with rage.
-He took out his pistol, and shot dead his son-in-law on the bridge in front of his castle at the Brce Square in Kaštel Lukšić.
+After an enormous feast, Dobrila’s father was engulfed with rage.
+He took out his pistol and shot dead his son-in-law on the bridge in front of his castle at the Brce Square in Kaštel Lukšić.

-Be sure to also visit the church St. John Birnj, Our Lady of the Assumption church, and take a wonder through he Vitturi park.
-With over 6 kilometres of bays and swimming areas, some shaded with large pine trees, the Kastela beaches make a great place to relax.
+Be sure also to visit the church St. John Birnj, Our Lady of the Assumption church, and take a wander through the Vitturi park.
+With over 6 kilometers of bays and swimming areas, some shaded with towering pine trees; the Kastela beaches make a great place to relax.

-During July and August the Kaštela Cultural Summer festivities offer 60 events.
-From theatre plays, classical music concerts, sporting competitions as well as photography exhibits, and fishing and hunting activities.
+During July and August, the Kaštela Cultural Summer festivities offer 60 events.
+From theatre plays, classical music concerts, sporting competitions, photography exhibits, and fishing and hunting activities.